5 Ways to Create a More Engaging Online Classroom

 One of the most unique and stubborn challenges for online learning is building engagement.
 In a brick-and-mortar classroom, student engagement is enhanced by the physical limitations imposed by space and time as well as the various interactive moments instructors construct to provoke thought and response.
 Online, those factors do not lie in favor of the classroom content, so engagement needs to be fostered in ways that work asynchronously for diverse learners in a range of locations.

-1. Design for interruption and distraction.
+1. Design for Interruption and Distraction

 Not only does it account for learners who juggle particular challenges such as child care or lack of privacy and quiet space, but it also allows for convenient and easily accessible courses and content.
 When inevitable power or internet outages from severe weather occur or students get sick, an online course needs to be forgiving enough to accommodate the delays they cause.

-There is no way to tell why online learners are putting in the time they are or opting out of certain tasks if you never ask them, especially in an environment where you do not meet face to face.
+There is no way to tell why online learners are putting in the time they are or opting out of certain tasks if you never ask them, especially in an environment where you don’t meet face to face.
 You can check the analytics and learner progress tracking information to see what they do, but only the learners themselves can tell you why they do it.

-Check-in measures such as forums and course evaluations give you the chance to learn what users are finding engaging and valuable and what might need improvements.
+Check-in measures, such as forums and course evaluations, give you the chance to learn what users are finding engaging and valuable, and what might need improvements.
 This creates opportunities to help those who are stalled because of issues processing and understanding the material.
 That makes them very useful for everyone involved, and it gives you a hands-on opportunity to put course participants back on track if they fall off.

-3. Employ the 3 Levels of Design Appeal.
+3. Employ the 3 Levels of Design Appeal

-Changes to technology and in-seat educational trends inform the expectations of learners, and as such, they are constantly changing with each passing year as new approaches are developed.
-To stay relevant to your learners, you need to update not only the content but the way it is delivered and the points of engagement you use to track learner progress as you get feedback.Want to build more engaging online courses?
+Changes to technology and in-seat educational trends inform the expectations of learners, and as such, they’re constantly changing with each passing year as new approaches are developed.
+To stay relevant to your learners, you need to update not only the content but the way it’s delivered and the points of engagement you use to track learner progress as you get feedback.Want to build more engaging online courses?
 You can explore ways to increase learner engagement and boost your training programs with our experts.
 Contact us to request a free trial!